Garage: attached garage

-BauLinder Haus is located just a few houses away from the famous Kansas City district, home designed by the Bauhaus architect, Marcel Breuer.
+BauLinder Haus is located just a few houses away from the famous Kansas City district, a home designed by the Bauhaus architect Marcel Breuer.
 BauLinder Haus was inspired by the modernist details of its famous neighbor.
 Details like vertically oriented wood siding, straight-forward forms, and overhanging masses were motivated by this modernist aesthetic.

 The facade of the house uses a combination of vertical siding of different colors

 Mission Hills, Photo Mike Sinclair

 The house's simple form was conceptualized as a series of stacked boxes with common rooms located at ground level and private rooms in boxes higher.

 BAULINDER HAUS WAS INSPIRED BY MODERN IDEAS OF ARCHITECT MARCEL BREIER.